GaloyMoney/blink/src/services/ledger/README.md

 This is also referred to in the finance industry as an omnibus account.

-Typically, users' accounts are in the `Liablities` subaccount, while BTC holdings, whether in hot or cold wallets, are in the `Assets` account.
+Users' accounts are a `Liablities` sub account, while BTC holdings, whether stored in hot or cold wallets, are in the `Assets` account - keep in mind that Assets and Liabiliries are from the point of the bank here, not the user.

 ## Profit/Loss of the wallet, and Equity

-In practice, for the account to balance, there is more complexity than what is shown above.
+In practice, for the all accounts to balance, there is more complexity than what is shown above.

-Running a Lightning wallet involves ongoing costs:
+Running a bitcoin bank over lightning involves ongoing costs:
 - opening channels
 - closing channels

-Because funds are typically stored in a cold wallet, there are also onchain fees to rebalance to and from the cold wallet.
+Also, as funds are stored both in cold and hot wallets with some rebalancing threshhold, there are  onchain fees related to the rebalancing that would not be associated to a single user but to the bank owner.

-Also, there are channel escrow.
+Additionally, there are escrow funds in channel.
 The escrow varies depending on the current market fee on the bitcoin network.
-This also needs to be handled to have real time reconciliation of all the accounts.
+This also needs to be handled to have real time reconciliation of all the accounts. (note: this is only the case for non anchored channel)

 Lightning wallet also generate revenues, in the form of routing fees, or capital lending (Pool).